 How Much Money Can My Franchise Make?

-One of the most common questions prospective franchisees have when looking at a franchise opportunity is: "How much money can I make in this franchise business?"
-It's a reasonable question considering the investment of time and money required to buy and run a franchise business.
+One of the most common questions prospective franchisees have when looking at a franchise opportunity is: "How much money can I make if I open this franchise business?"

 Basic Franchise Business Accounting